Is television a contributory factor in accent change in adolescents?

 • Individual speakers show particular patterns of the innovative speech variants which partly reflect patterns of dialect contact and television engagement, and partly their own personality and capacity for taking up innovations, amongst other things.

 The results themselves, subsequent analyses, and further research, particularly following discussion with colleagues working on media and language (Jannis Androustopoulos ; Werner Holly), lead us to a positive interpretation, i.e. that in this case, television is influencing variation and change in accent.
 However, our view of media influence on language does not assume a blanket transmission of features to passive speaker-viewers.
 Rather we are now developing a model of media influence on language which we call ‘linguistic appropriation from the media’ (cf ‘communicative appropriation’ from Holly and colleagues).
 This requires understanding how speaker-viewers perceive and learn about media speech in conjunction with the socio-cultural process known as ‘appropriation’, i.e. what each speaker/viewer takes for themself whilst engaging with the media, given their own particular experience of the world.
 Our more recent work, and the bones of the model, may be found in the most recent research outputs.
-In fact, it emerges that very little is known about how speakers learn about the accents from speech presented in the media, and has led to the initiation of a new research strand into phonological learning from non-interactive mediated speech: AHRC research proposal (Abode Acrobat format) by Jane Stuart-Smith and Rachel Smith.
+In fact, it emerges that very little is known about how speakers learn about the accents from speech presented in the media, and has led to the initiation of a new research strand into phonological learning from non-interactive mediated speech: AHRC research proposal (Abode Acrobat format) by Jane Stuart-Smith.